 6. Gratitude Journal

-If one of your New Year’s resolutions was to be more grateful for the good things in your life, the Good Days Gratitude Journal can help you focus on them.
-Available in both paperback and spiral-bound, this journal offers a 52-week guide of self-exploration, reflection, and gratefulness.
+If one of your resolutions in the new year was to be more grateful for the good things in your life, the Good Days Gratitude Journal could help you focus on them.
+Available in both paperback and spiral-bound, this journal offers a 52-week guide of self-exploration, reflection, mindfulness, and gratefulness.

 What Is a Bullet Journal?

 If you’ve spent any time at all researching journals, you probably ran across the term “bullet journal.”
-While it is a journal like many of those highlighted above, there are certain elements that make a bullet journal stand out from the rest.
+While it is a journal like many of those highlighted above, certain elements make a bullet journal notebook stand out from the rest.

 A bullet journal is such a versatile system that you can turn virtually any blank journal into one.
-It’s important to note, though, that not every planner is able to perform the same functions as a bullet journal.
+It’s important to note, though, that not every daily planner can perform the same functions as a bullet journal.

 Not surprisingly, bullet journaling comes with its own language that you’ll want to grasp so you can make the planning system work for you as well as possible.
-A spread, for example, is most often referred to as two side-by-side pages.
-These often house collections and monthlies.
+A spread, for example, is most often referred to as two side-by-side pages that often house collections and monthlies.